googleads/google-ads-java/google-ads-examples/src/main/java/com/google/ads/googleads/examples/optimization/README.md

-This folder contains the code examples that illustrate how to programmatically retrieve the recommendations and optimization scores from the Google Ads API, and apply the recommendations to improve the overall performance and efficiency of the customer accounts.
+This folder contains the code examples that illustrate how to programmatically retrieve the recommendations and optimization scores from the Google Ads API, and apply the recommendations to improve the overall performance and efficiency of the Google Ads accounts.
 These examples will:

 *   Download the recommendations and optimization scores for the specified Google Ads accounts.